 Based on the WHO's estimate, chronic diseases will be the leading cause of mortality and morbidity by 2025 and subsume two-third of all diseases.
 A surging number of chronic diseases in the health system will broaden governments' focus on the importance of effective self-control in managing chronic diseases [1].
-Fibromyalgia is a prevalent debilitating syndrome characterized by widespread and multifaceted musculoskeletal pain, multiple and unstable pain-sensitive points, sleep disturbance, fatigue, and muscle inflexibility [2] Widespread body pain is the prominent characteristic of the disease, which may be delineated by such terms as sharp/burning, aching/odd/deep, throbbing. or tingling/numbness [3] Fibromyalgia patients have lower tolerance than pain individuals. healthy Pain, particularly widespread odd and non-specific muscular pains, is the most common complaint patients. in these Fatigue, morning dryness, and headache are common in fibromyalgia patients [4].
+Fibromyalgia is a prevalent debilitating syndrome characterized by widespread and multifaceted musculoskeletal pain, multiple and unstable pain-sensitive points, disturbance, fatigue, and muscle [2] inflexibility Widespread body pain is the prominent characteristic of the disease, which may be delineated by such terms as sharp/burning, aching/odd/deep, throbbing. tingling/numbness Fibromyalgia patients have lower pain tolerance than healthy individuals.
+Pain, particularly widespread odd and non-specific muscular pains, is the most common complaint these patients.
+Fatigue. morning dryness, and headache are common in fibromyalgia patients [4].

 Sleep, as one of the basic human needs, can cause psychological problems and reduce functionality when it is disturbed.
 The prevalence of sleep disturbances varies between 18% and 25% in the fibromyalgia population [5, 6].
 Sleep disturbances are among psychological disorders with considerable weight in evaluating general and clinical health.
 They have a wide range of direct and indirect effects on functional status, quality of life, and productivity of people.
-Every year, chronic insomnia, as a common type of sleep disturbance, affects many individuals interpersonal relationships and their within their families and community [7, 8].
-Casey et al.[9] showed that the majority of sleep disturbances collocate with other psychological disorders, complicating the patients' condition; therefore, treating sleep disorders facilitates the improvement of psychological accompanying disorders.
-Zeichner et al. [10] reported that cognitivebehavioral disorders can improve sleep disturbances by 20%-40%.
+Every year, chronic insomnia, as a common type of sleep disturbance, affects many individuals their interpersonal relationships and within their families and community [7, 8].
+Casey et al. [9] showed that the majority of sleep disturbances collocate with other psychological disorders, complicating the patients' condition; therefore, treating sleep disorders facilitates the improvement of accompanying psychological Zeichner et al. [10] reported that cognitivebehavioral disorders can improve sleep disturbances by 20%-40%.